Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 What would you do if you were out at a tourist attraction or traveling, and suddenly, it looked like things were about to go sideways?
 For this exercise, we’re going to pretend that for some reason, we don’t have our emergency gear with us.
 Maybe it’s in the car that’s on the opposite side of the melee, maybe you forgot it, or maybe you never even had a kit to begin with.

 Suspend your disbelief for a moment and let’s create a bug-out bag that will help us get to safety.
 This information is based on the things I learned when I went to Selco’s last Urban Survival Course for Woman.
-(Registration is open right now for the next session – it’s only $875 on Black Friday weekend!)

 In the course, we talked a lot about the pillars of survival and the basics you want to have covered at all times.
 You want to be able to navigate, make fire, have water, have food, protect yourself, perform crisis first-aid, have basic sanitation items, and have shelter from the elements.
 For the purposes of this exercise, I was putting together an emergency bug-out bag.